jodhernandezbe/jodhernandezbe/README.md

 # Hi there 👋

 This is Jose, a lifelong learner from Colombia 🇨🇴.
 My formal education is in **Chemical Engineering** 🧪(PhD in ChemEng 🎓), I love technology and I consider myself a tech enthusiast.
 I take advantage of my knowledge on mathematics and statistics to leverage data for decision-making, combaning this with tech tools 📊🔍.
+Currently, I'm a postdoctoral researcher at the [U.S. Department of Energy's Argonne National Laboratory](https://www.anl.gov/), working on the development of the next generation of the the [Greenhouse gases, Regulated Emissions, and Energy use in Technologies (GREET) Model](https://greet.es.anl.gov/).
+.

 Let's connect 🫱‍🫲!